The Fool on the Hill: The Game Engine Problem

 jMonkeyEngine has been in continuous development for fifteen years and seems to have a reasonable community and a dedicated development team.
 It's much less sophisticated than Unreal Engine.
 It has far fewer features and there is far less third party support.
 There are no very high production value games that have been produced using jMonkeyEngine; this doesn't really matter because there's no way I could really produce such a game anyway.
 The production quality of the best games produced with it is adequate.

 However, it's open source, it targets the Java virtual machine which makes it play reasonably nicely with Clojure, and it's good enough.
-The tooling is OK.
+The tooling is OK; the jMonkeyEngine SDK is essentially a heavily modified version of NetBeans, but is none the worse for that.
 And there's lots of experience out there of using it in concert with other open source tools, such as Blender.

 Of relevance to me is that it is primarily a 3D engine, with good terrain and physics support; and while no-one has yet tried to use it to build as large a world as I envisage, the architecture should in principle support large open worlds.